Summer in Warsaw: things to do in Warsaw in the summertime

 Jewish Culture Festival “Singer’s Warsaw” (Warszawa Singera)

 At the turn of August and September.
 The Jewish culture festival dedicated to Isaac Bashevis Singer: music, theater, film, dance, exhibitions, meetings.
 Different locations in Warsaw.
-More in English, including a detailed agenda of eventsFacebook page.
+More in Polish and English, including a detailed agenda of events.

 A visit to the museum – a good idea to catch up with culture in the chill of the air conditioning

 Explore the city with our list of museums and galleries in Warsaw.
-Click here to read our post about museums and galleries in Warsaw – there’s one to suit every interest and many of them are free to visit.
-The list includes for example – The Museum for Children, Warsaw Railway Museum, Museum of Modern Art, Museum of Warsaw, POLIN Museum of the History of Polish Jews, Chopin Museum in Warsaw, or Museum of Life under Communism.
+Click here to read our post about museums and galleries in Warsaw – there’s one to suit every interest, and many of them are free to visit.
+The list includes, for example, the Museum for Children, the Warsaw Railway Museum, the Museum of Modern Art, the Museum of Warsaw, the POLIN Museum of the History of Polish Jews, the Chopin Museum in Warsaw, and the Museum of Life under Communism.

 Our monthly ‘What’s on in Warsaw’ posts with detailed info on events and things to do in Warsaw in June, July, and August

-To help you plan and enjoy your time in Warsaw, we prepare our ‘What’s on in Warsaw’ post every month.
-These posts include a list of interesting events in Warsaw in a given month, e.g. concerts, fairs, exhibitions, festivals, guided tours.
-You will also find there new ideas for spending time in Warsaw, for one-day trips around Warsaw or news and updates from the life of the capital.
+To help you plan and enjoy your time in Warsaw, we prepare our monthly ‘What’s on in Warsaw’ post.
+These posts include a list of interesting events in Warsaw in a given month, e.g., concerts, fairs, exhibitions, festivals, guided tours.
+You will also find there new ideas for spending time in Warsaw, for one-day trips around Warsaw, or news and updates from the life of the capital.

-Please note that these posts are updated before the start of the given month to ensure that the information is as up-to-date as possible.
+Please note that these posts are updated before the month starts to ensure that the information is as up-to-date as possible.

 Subscribe to the Kids in the City’s weekly newsletter in English.
 The newsletter called What’s on in Warsaw for Kids & Families is emailed every Thursday and covers things to do in Warsaw with children and all kinds of family matters – information, tips, resources in English.